Top Gun: Maverick: Box office

-Top Gun: Maverick grossed $718.7 million in the United States and Canada, and $774 million in other territories, for a worldwide total of $1.493 billion.
+Top Gun: Maverick grossed $718.7 million in the United States and Canada, and $777 million in other territories, for a worldwide total of $1.496 billion.
 The film became the highest-grossing film of Cruise's career on June 17, 2022, after crossing $800 million worldwide.
 On June 26, the film crossed $1 billion, becoming the second film to do so during the pandemic era.
 It is the second-highest-grossing film released in 2022 (behind Avatar: The Way of Water).
 Sonny Bunch, writing for The Washington Post, argued that the film's financial success along with that of Spider-Man: No Way Home demonstrates that securing a theatrical release in China is not mandatory for a Hollywood film to be profitable.
+Deadline Hollywood calculated the film's net profit as $391.1 million, accounting for production budgets, marketing, talent participations, and other costs; box office grosses and home media revenues placed it second on their list of 2022's "Most Valuable Blockbusters".

 In the United States and Canada, Top Gun: Maverick was the highest-grossing film released in 2022.
-It grossed $126.7 million in its opening three-day weekend and $160.5 million over the four-day Memorial Day weekend, finishing first at the box office and nearly doubling Cruise's previous career-best.
-The film also has the largest Memorial Day four-day opening weekend.
-In its second weekend, it grossed $90 million; the 29% drop was the smallest-ever for a film that had an opening of over $100 million, surpassing Shrek 2 (33% drop in its second weekend from a $108 million debut in May 2004).
-The film was dethroned by newcomer Jurassic World Dominion in its third weekend, though still grossed $51.9 million.
+It grossed $126.7 million in its opening three-day weekend and $160.5 million over the four-day Memorial Day weekend, finishing first at the box office and nearly doubling Cruise's previous career best.
+The film also had the largest Memorial Day four-day opening weekend.
+Its Memorial Day weekend record was later broken in 2025 by Lilo & Stitch ($183 million).
+In its second weekend, it grossed $90 million; the 29% drop was the smallest ever for a film that had an opening of over $100 million, surpassing Shrek 2 (33% drop in its second weekend from a $108 million debut in May 2004).
+The film was dethroned by newcomer Jurassic World Dominion in its third weekend, but still grossed $51.9 million.
 The film remained in the top five at the box office throughout its first ten weeks of release.
 The film finally dropped out of the top five at the box office in its 11th weekend, finishing sixth with $7 million.
-In its 12th weekend the film was re-released in over 400 theaters and made $7.1 million, returning to second place.
+In its 12th weekend, the film was re-released in over 400 theaters and made $7.1 million, returning to second place.
 In its 15th weekend, the film made $6 million (and a total of $7.9 million over the four-day Labor Day frame), returning to the top of the box office.
 Box office analysts attributed the film's longevity at the box office to positive critical reviews and word of mouth.